 - Yoga Therapy

-True Life Center is committed to helping individuals find and express their authentic selves.
+At True Life Center, our team is committed to helping individuals find and express their authentic selves.
 When suffering is deep and enduring, understanding the path forward brings comfort and hope.
-Our aim is to provide a comprehensive map for long-term recovery and optimal health.
-We listen carefully to you and your loved ones to understand and co-collaborate in the creation of your True Life Recovery Plan.
-Give us a call at 866.420.1792 to start your journey to healing and freedom from cannabis use today.
+We aim to provide a comprehensive map for long-term recovery and optimal health in our treatment for cannabis addiction.
+We listen carefully to you and your loved ones to understand and co-collaborate in creating your True Life Recovery Plan.
+Give us a call at 866.420.1792 or fill out our online contact form to learn more about our marijuana addiction treatment center.